The-Foreigners/The-Foreigners.github.io/_posts/726-1-28-Approaching-Orlane.md

 We meet Bruwin on the road carrying a wounded Corey across his saddle.
 He reports there are piles of dead bodies with stabbing and clubbing wounds which have been dead a week or two.
 There are looters remaining in the town.
 Bruwin says the town is cursed.

 We take a short rest then continue until night.
 During camp we are attacked by two Air Elementals; of which Ethor gets his first kill.
-The next morning we carefully approached to outskirts of town.